maartenba/maartenba.github.io/_pages/talks-presentations.markdown

 Attended a talk and looking for demo material or thought of a question?
 Don't hesitate and ping me on [Twitter](https://twitter.com/maartenballiauw) or [reach out via another channel](/about-me.html).
 ## Upcoming talks

-* November 2018 - Various events in Tokyo and South Korea
 * January 2019 - IglooConf, Finland
 * February 2019 - RealDolmen community, Belgium
 * February 2019 - TechDays, Finland